What manufacturing scheduling software a small company needs for production scheduling and control?

 - Independently installed systems usually don’t have any guarantee and technical support, and they might not be developed any further;

-- Software implementation and adjusting it to your needs as well as maintenance are paid, and fees are very high – this is the “revenge” of free licence policy;
+- Software implementation and adjusting it to your needs as well as maintenance are paid, and fees are very high – this is the “revenge” of free license policy;

-- It turnes out in total balance, that “free” software is more expensive than the paid one, and involves higher uncertainty.
+- It turns out in total balance that “free” software is more expensive than the paid ones and involves higher uncertainty.

-What is a PRACTICAL difference between operating of ERP system, and accounting program?
+What is a PRACTICAL difference between operating of ERP system and an accounting program?

-It isn’t the access to production or human resources (this modules you can buy as addition to simple accounting software), but basic ERP system usually doesn’t have any production module and you have to buy it as an extra.
+It isn’t the access to production or human resources (these modules you can buy in addition to simple accounting software).
+Still, a basic advanced system usually doesn’t have any production module, and you have to buy it as an extra.

-The difference between accounting and inventory software and ERP is the way of calculating material from the warehouse (which is called material demand).
-For example, if you produce a bed, which consists of a frame and a materace, the earlier mentioned CDN Optima, will show you a total number of frames booked, based on number of beds ordered.
-However it won’t use this information while making a purchase plan connected to production process, until CDN XL, from the same producer, will point it, but you have to spend tens of thousands before.
+The difference between accounting and inventory software and ERP is calculating material from the warehouse (material demand).
+For example, if you produce a bed consisting of a frame and a materace, the earlier mentioned CDN Optima will show you the total number of frames booked, based on the number of beds ordered.
+However, it won’t use this information while making a purchase plan connected to the production process until CDN XL, from the same producer, will point it, but you have to spend tens of thousands before.

-Please remember, that practically none of the ERP-s reach production hall as a standard.
+Please remember that practically none of the ERP-s reach the production hall as a standard.

-The idea is, that you buy a basic version of ERP, and next upgrade or modify it to suit your needs better.
-Usually you end up buying additional modules to get your ERP system work:
+The idea is that you buy a basic version of ERP and next upgrade or modify it to suit your needs better.
+Usually, you end up purchasing additional modules to get your ERP system work:

-- Production module for ERP – it enables creating products technology and work planning;
+- The production module for ERP – enables creating of products technology and work planning;

 - CMMS (managing maintenance, machine service, etc.);